donerler/StorjVirtualDisk/README.md

 For a video demo look at: http://youtu.be/LJcl4P_FXDQ

 # Installation and requirements
-The application uses a third part virtual disk driver called Dokan.
-To install teh application follow teh following steps:
+The application uses a third party virtual disk driver called Dokan.
+To install the application follow the following steps:

 1) Install Dokan by running the setup from install\DokanInstall_0.6.0.exe (note for Windows 8 you must run the installer in compatibility mode)